 Preeclampsia is a condition that only occurs in pregnancy — usually after the 20th week.
 Those with preeclampsia have very high blood pressure and may have high amounts of protein the urine.
 It can also impair function of other body organs like the kidney, liver and lungs.

 But in all transparency, this condition can be serious, leading to maternal and infant disability or death if not treated immediately.

 What causes pregnant women to develop preeclampsia isn’t entirely known, but inflammation is thought to play a role.

-One unique study comparing the plasma of women with preeclampsia to those without suggests that curcumin — the main compound in turmeric — could reduce inflammatory markers in pregnant women and help prevent preeclampsia.
+One test-tube study comparing the plasma of women with preeclampsia to those without suggests that curcumin — the main compound in turmeric — may reduce inflammatory markers in pregnant women and help prevent preeclampsia.

 While promising, more research is needed to recommend turmeric for preeclampsia prevention.

 You want a baby genius, right?
 You’re eating blueberries every day, getting omega-3s, listening to classical music, and talking to your baby from day one.

 Research points to something else that may affect your baby’s brain and neurological development: your body’s level of inflammation.

 You might think that consuming turmeric could reduce inflammation during pregnancy and therefore boost a baby’s brain power, but the word is still out whether the anti-inflammatory effects of turmeric could actually translate to optimizing baby’s brain development.